NiuJ1ao/NiuJ1ao/README.md

 - ⚡ Fun fact: ...
 -->
 - 🌱 I’m generally interested in machine learning (theory and application) and hardware-software co-design.
-- 🔭 I’m currently working on optimization algorithms and machine learning.
+- 🔭 I’m currently working on large language models and computer systems.